anhvungoc21/2048-plus-plus/Issues.md

 ## **Known Unresolved Issues:**

-Input speed is slowed down due to async/await-ing tile transitions.
+1. Input speed is slowed down due to async/await-ing tile transitions.
 Tried resolving this to no avail.
-2. Need to accomodate for each device size.
-3.
+2. Display on smaller devices are terrible.
+Need to accomodate for each device size.